SietseAchterop/My_BLE_UART/README.md

 What also is strange there seems to be a kind of switch, either there is no error for some time of this error occurs every time.
 Is the something amiss with the working with Android 8?

+The peripheral is an Arduino Nano BLE running the Nordic UART example.

 Below the original README